cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 Let's see how to run the rate tool for a small number of events (20k) and estimate the rate of our new menu
 ```
 cd L1MenuTools/rate-estimation
-./testMenu2016 -m menu/PrescaleTable-1_L1Menu_Collisions2022_v0_1_1_modified.csv -l ntuple/Run3_NuGun_MC_ntuples.list -o testoutput_modified_PS1 -b 2544 --doPlotRate --doPlotEff --maxEvent 20000 --SelectCol 2E+34 --doPrintPU
+./testMenu2016 -m menu/PrescaleTable-1_L1Menu_Collisions2022_v0_1_1_modified.csv -l ntuple/Run3_NuGun_MC_ntuples.list -o testoutput_modified_PS1 -b 2544 --doPlotRate --maxEvent 20000 --SelectCol 2E+34 --doPrintPU
 ```
-if you use data remember to add the LS table.
+If you are using data remember to add the LS table.
 Instructions on how to prepare your LS table are [here](https://twiki.cern.ch/twiki/bin/viewauth/CMS/HowToL1TriggerMenu#3_Run_3_setting).

-The rate estimation tool will output the rate table in txt and csv format, a root file with the rates of the L1 seeds vs pT and eta.
-All these files can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/tree/ratesAndPS/tutorials/rate-estimation/results/)
+The rate estimation tool will output the rate table in txt and csv format and a root file with the rates of the L1 seeds vs pT and eta.
+All these files can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/tree/ratesAndPS/tutorials/rate-estimation/results/).
-Additionally a [testoutput\_PU.csv](https://raw.githubusercontent.com/cms-l1-dpg/L1Tutorials/ratesAndPS/tutorials/rate-estimation/results/testoutput_PU.csv) is produced when the ```--doPrintPU``` is used.
+Additionally a [testoutput\_PU.csv](https://raw.githubusercontent.com/cms-l1-dpg/L1Tutorials/ratesAndPS/tutorials/rate-estimation/results/testoutput_modified_PS1_PU.csv) is produced if the ```--doPrintPU``` is used.
 This contains the seed names, PU bins, total events, PS value and number of events fired the trigger in every PU bin.
 This file will be used for the rate VS PU plotting.

 **III.
 How many events should I run for my studies?**